What is Product Architecture?

 In the modular type, well-defined component interfaces functionally self-contain modules.
 Organize a product into a number of modules to develop and complete a specific function.
 The interaction of these modules carries out the product’s overall purpose.
 The advantages of modular include task allocation and outsourcing.
 As well as, economies of scale, reuse/standardization for developing new products, maintenance, and mass customization.

 With integral product architecture, functions are shared by physical elements.
 There’s greater complexity of mapping between components and functions.
 However, we design or adapt components for a specific product, making it easier to optimize the overall system.

-Product Architecture’s Role in Product Development
+What is Product Architecture’s Role in Product Development?

 Product architecture affects most aspects of product design and manufacturing.
 Determine early on in the product development process what role and team activities architecture will focus on.
 Because it also drives the design and has a significant impact on costs.